ices-eg/wg_WGEEL/Misc/data_call_2021/readme.md

 There is an empty first line on updated biometry

 ## Annex 4
+commercial
+72 new values
+54 updated
 ## Annex 5
+rec landings
+new values 72
+deleted rec_catch as value was np and throwing up errors
 ## Annex 6

 ## Annex 7 release